Characterization of Multianode Photomultiplier Tubes for use in the CLAS12 RICH Detector: Characterization of MaPMTs

 Figure~\ref{fig:LA2527_passport} shows an example of the ``passport'' plots obtained for a single MaPMT - in this case, an H12700 MaPMT labeled LA2527.
 Each plot shows different parameters extracted from the fits to the signal amplitude probability distributions vs. the pixel number, resulting in 64 data points per curve.
 In all plots (excluding the top-right plot), the fit results are compared for the data taken with wheel positions 3, 4, and 6, and high voltages 1000~V and 1100~V (6 different configurations in total).
 The wheel positions 4, 6 and 3 correspond to the increasing relative light intensities of 0.18:0.60:1.
 As expected, the $scale$ and $\nu_{average}$ parameters are independent of the light intensity, but change with the applied high voltage.
 This is due to the increased amplification at each dynode at higher applied voltages.
+The values of the extracted $scale$ parameters are identical when obtained in the independent experiments with different light intensity.
+Similarly the independence of extracted $\mu$ parameters on the value of high voltage applied can be used in evaluating the consistency of the measurement and the systematic error.
 The $\beta/\mu$ and $\zeta/scale$ parameters that describe the crosstalk from neighboring photoelectrons remain somewhat consistent between the different experimental configurations.
-However, the $\beta/\mu$ passport plot shows the dependence of the frequency of crosstalk on pixel location.
+However, the $\beta/\mu$ passport plot shows the dependence of the relative probability of crosstalk on pixel location.
 For example, the first 8 and last 8 pixels all have significantly lower $\beta/\mu$ parameters.
 These pixels are along the edge of the MaPMT and therefore have (at least) one fewer neighboring pixel than those in the center of the MaPMT.
 Consequently, the $\beta$ parameter for the amplitude probability distributions in these pixels is lower.